FEAScript/FEAScript-core/examples/solidHeatTransferScript/HeatConduction2DFin/README.md

 ### Instructions

 The examples require the `feascript` npm package and its peer dependencies (`mathjs`).
-They import FEAScript directly from the npm package and run the simulations in a Node.js environment, making them suitable for server-side applications or local development without a browser.
+They import FEAScript directly from the npm package and run the simulations in a Node.js environment, making them suitable for server-side applications or local development without a browser (no WEB APIs here).
 To run the examples, follow these instructions:

 1. **Create package.json with ES module support:**